 Qualified provides an overall rating and a set of individual qualities that can be rated per challenge.
 This allows each reviewer to provide subjective feedback and insights.
 Additionally, an overall approval or rejection can be applied to an assessment result.

-While subjective ratings allow for free-form feedback and are great for communicating overall opinions, they do not provide a consistent process for measuring qualitative aspects of a work sample.
-If you are looking to have your reviewers provide clear feedback on candidate performance within pre-established categories, you can define a rubric that guides reviewers to provide consistent and objective feedback.
+While subjective ratings allow for free-form feedback and are great for communicating overall opinions, they do not provide a consistent process for measuring qualitative aspects of candidate submissions.
+If you are looking to have your reviewers provide clear feedback on candidate performance within pre-established categories, you can define a set of score cards that guides reviewers to provide consistent and objective feedback.
+Each score card rating can have its own rubric defined for it to help reviewers standardize their feedback.

-When dealing with rubrics, we start to get into deeper aspects of qualitative assessment measurement.
-This is where the signals scoring system comes in.
+When dealing with score cards, we start to get into deeper aspects of qualitative assessment measurement.
+This is where our advanced scoring features comes in.

-We have only touched briefly on signals.
+We have only touched briefly on the evidence engine.
 Since this is an advanced topic, we will not get into too much depth on it now.
-If you do wish to dive in, you can jump to our in-depth article on signals.
+If you do wish to dive in, you can jump to our in-depth article.

 Otherwise, now that we have covered the conceptual basics of the system, let's work on getting your account fully set up.